tadijam64/search-engines-comparison/README.md

-#Apache Lucene, Apache Solr and Elasticsearch comparison on AEM 6.4
+# Apache Lucene, Apache Solr and Elasticsearch comparison on AEM 6.4

-Goal of this project is to explore capabilities of ***search engines*** mentioned in title on different types of content and with different technical cases together with their behaviour on AEM's technology stack.
+Goal of this project is to explore capabilities of ***search engines*** mentioned in title on different types of content and with different technical cases, together with their behaviour on AEM's technology stack.

 This project is practical part of Master's Thesis "***Implementing Search Engines in Adobe Experience Manager***" on Faculty of Organization and Informatics.